 So it’s final.
-Following the IATF Resolution (or the Inter-Agency Task Force for the Management of Emerging Infectious Diseases), Metro Manila and other moderate risk areas in the Philippines are placed under General Community Quarantine (GCQ) starting June 1 until June 15, 2020.
-This is after the Metro Manila Council (MMC) made their recommendation for the National Capital Region to subject high-risk barangays to a zoning concept.
+Following the IATF Resolution (or the Inter-Agency Task Force for the Management of Emerging Infectious Diseases), Metro Manila and other moderate risk areas in the Philippines are placed under Modified Enhanced Community Quarantine (MECQ) starting August 4 to 18, 2020.
+This is after various medical associations asked the government to enforce stricter guidelines once again as the health sector becomes more embattled by COVID-19.

 The true meaning of GCQ may still be vague to some, and to know its differences from the Modified Enhanced Community Quarantine (MECQ), one may have to look at it at a granular level.